-Issue Identified Recommended Action - Agreed plemented 3y: Comments issue identified Red, Amber Green Agreed Officer Date the area under review were also identified.
+Issue Identified Recommended Action - Agreed plemented By: Comments 10000 10011111100 Red, Amber Green 1.9.000 Officer Date the area under review were also identified.
 This should result in the formation of a direct link with the Authority's risk register and the key mitigating controls highlighted, thereby aiding the understanding and ability of members of the Audit Committee to contribute to the assurance agenda.
-COMPETENCY a) Consideration should be given to those areas Y IAC Manager Ongoing Audit staff have regular data protection and safeguarding training and Training within the training matrix undertake corporate training as The department has an experienced team of internal which reflect greatest need for routine mandatory available/required.
-The Consortium will continue to take advantage of the Pa audit staff whose training needs training of a professional or Corporate training provided. 'age are assessed through regular technical nature.
-These Consideration will continue to be given 74 0 0 may relate to areas such as to the provision of other training in 4 development meetings.
-Most Data Protection or health relation to technical and professional staff have a relevant qualification, and Safety where it is areas within the confines of the budget although only the IACM and one important for all staff to available. other member of staff have a have a firm understanding Consideration will be given to further recognised CCAB or IIA or specific training relating risk training for the audit team. certification. to internal audit such as risk One member of the team is studying The team attend routine based internal audit or for their IIA qualification. meetings of various groups reporting. locally and regionally and use is
+Page 74 Training The department has an experienced team of internal audit staff whose training needs are assessed through regular 121 meetings and appraisal and development meetings.
+Most staff have a relevant qualification, although only the IACM and one other member of staff have a recognised CCAB or IIA certification.
+The team attend routine meetings of various groups locally and regionally and use is a) Consideration should be given to those areas within the training matrix which reflect greatest need for routine mandatory training of a professional or technical nature.
+These may relate to areas such as Data Protection or health and Safety where it is important for all staff to have a firm understanding or specific training relating to internal audit such as risk based internal audit or reporting.
+Y IAC Manager Ongoing Audit staff have regular data protection and safeguarding training and undertake corporate training as available/required.
+The Consortium will continue to take advantage of the Corporate training provided.
+Consideration will continue to be given to the provision of other training in relation to technical and professional areas within the confines of the budget available.
+Consideration will be given to further risk training for the audit team.
+One member of the team is studying for their IIA qualification.